 In addition, DatuBIM automatically detects the Local Coordinate System without the need for any additional hardware or software.
 This means that regardless of the coordinate system used by the ground surveyor to take measurements with the GCPs, DatuBIM can detect the coordinate data type and apply it to each survey flight.

 The ConTech opportunity

 As the construction industry continues along this journey of digital transformation, there are tremendous opportunities for companies to streamline their processes, increase efficiency, and retain their competitive edge.
-Datumate’s Virtual Ground Control Point saves valuable time and money while maintaining the More of Construction site mapping is the process of creating a detailed and accurate map of a construction site.
-It involves usi...
-More and modeling.
+Datumate’s Virtual Ground Control Point saves valuable time and money while maintaining the Survey grade accuracy refers to a high level of precision and reliability in measurements and data collected during land...
+More of construction site mapping and modeling.